RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 gcc-11.3.1-4.3.el9.src.rpm
  ```
-SRPMS, RPMs and RPM modules are represented in CSAF-VEX data using the 'rpm' purl type.
+SRPMS, RPMs and RPM modules are represented in CSAF advisories and VEX data using the `rpm` purl type.

 ```
-# Example of a SRPM purl
+# Example of a RPM purl
 pkg:rpm/redhat/libgcc-11.3.1-4.3.el9?arch=x86_64

-# Example of SRPM purl
+# Example of a SRPM purl
 pkg:rpm/redhat/gcc?arch=src
 ```